Rohit Sharma Reveals Role Played by These Two Players in India Dropping Yashasvi Jaiswal From Champions Trophy 2025 Squad - Cricxtasy

-Yashasvi Jaiswal was dropped from India's final Champions Trophy 2025 squad after being initiall named.
+Yashasvi Jaiswal was dropped from India's Champions Trophy 2025 squad after being initially named.

 India captain Rohit Sharma has revealed that not one, but two players played a role in the eventual dropping of Yashasvi Jaiswal from the Men in Blue squad for the ongoing ICC Champions Trophy.
 Jaiswal had been included in India’s preliminary squad for the 2025 Champions Trophy, only to be dropped in favour of spinner Varun Chakravarthy before the February 12 deadline.